tu-delft-library/planning_for_rdm/book/stage_1.md

 <br>

 ## Re-visit the Checklist
-Add notes about your project under Stage 1 of the checklist:
+Open the checklist and add notes about your project under Stage 1:
 - Write a detailed list of all the research objects (research data and supporting artefacts) that you plan to collect.
 - Add check marks on the checklist if you will be working with personal data, copyrighted data, or proprietary data.
 - If the information is applicable to your project, add notes with key takeaways about personal data, copyrighted data, or proprietary data.